industrial-edge/performance-insight-custom-widgets/docs/Installation.md

 ## Configure Performance Insight

-### Create a standart custom widget
+### Create a standard custom widget

-After preparing all necessary input data, you can create a standart custom widet.
+After preparing all necessary input data, you can create a standard custom widet.

 - Go to *My Plant* and select the dedicated asset
 - Choose *Add dashboard* > *User-defined dashboard* to create a new dashboard